viplove29/playwright_java-automation-suite/README.md

 This command will reach out to swagger in dev-master then parse the whole API and output your class and models into your /build folder and into the source sets for use by your JUnit tests.

 ## General Test Setup

-Some tools for setup and talking to Titan api's( like feeding the service/tenant/entity...) into the path have already been configured.
-As we add on 3rd party & non Titan API's we will need to build more tools to easily feed tokens/auth/domains/etc into.

 Each class that holds integration tests must have the `@RunWith(SerenityRunner.class`) annotation.

 We need to build our `cast` of actors for the test so we use a `@Before` hook at the top of the class and we give it: